Safety

 First: an ultrasonic cleaning unit removes all debris from the tool.

-Third: tools are then manually washed, scrubbed, and rinsed.
+second: tools are then manually washed, scrubbed, and rinsed.

-forth: Tools are then autoclave sterilized.
+third: Tools are then autoclave sterilized.

-FIFTH: TOOLS ARE HELD IN QUARANTINE UNTIL OUR WEEKLY TEST COMES BACK NEGATIve
+forth: TOOLS ARE HELD IN QUARANTINE UNTIL OUR WEEKLY TEST COMES BACK NEGATIve

 body jewelry is ultrasonically cleaned prior to sterilization